wecatch/app-turbo/docs/tutorial/model.md

 #### What is `model`

-Instances of model represent mongodb collection, model defines the collection schema.
+Instance of model `Class` represents mongodb collection, model defines the collection schema.

 `models` directory skeleton